Space Race: Salyut and Skylab

 Salyut 4 broke Skylabs occupation record at 92 days.
 Salyut 6 and Salyut 7 were second-generation stations designed for long duration, and were occupied for 683 and 816 days.
+Salyut 7 improved upon earlier designs by allowing long-duration crewed missions and more complex experiments.
+These stations, with their expanded crew capacity and amenities for long term stay, carrying electric stoves, a refrigerator, and constant hot water.